fbasas/bball-playback/README.md

 - `GET /api/game/init/:gameId`: Initializes a game with the specified ID
 - `GET /api/game/next/:gameId`: Retrieves the next play for the specified game
 - `GET /api/game/info/:gid`: Retrieves game information from the plays table
+- `GET /api/game/announceLineups/:gameId`: Announces the starting lineups for a game

 ### Services